wp-plugins/subscribe2/ReadMe.txt

 * Fix for Multisite / MU detection for WordPress versions prior to 3.0
 * Fix in the upgrade() function to insert database entires for Registered Users on first time install
 * Fix for the uninstaller script to allow use on regular and Multisite WordPress
+* Updated uninstaller to remove any postmeta entries on uninstall
 * Fix for blank post detail on HTML Excerpt notifications when the post content is brief
 * Fix for some PHP notices
+* Fix to remove all cron settings when options are reverted to per-post
-* Minor code layout changes
+* Minor code layout changes and comment updates

 = Version 6.4 by Matthew Robinson =